Dav3ster/Printz-Readme/README.md

 * [Testing](#testing)
 * [Questions](#questions)
 ## Installation
-dwyadvbkuwbduwba
+dbwiuadbuwdbiaudbwa
 ## Usage
-bdkwubadkubwaud
+dbwiudbiwuadbwuia
 ## License
-This project is licensed under the GNU GPL v3 license.
+This project is licensed under the MIT license.
 ## Contribution
-Contributors: bdwuabduwab
+Contributors: dwiuabdiuwbdiuawbda
 ## Testing
-bwudbwaudboa
+bdiwbuadbwiaubd
+## License

 ## Questions
-For questions about this repo, application, or to provide feedback please contact me at dbwiaudbiwuab My GitHub repo can be found at github.com/dnwiuandiuwbauid
+For questions about this repo, application, or to provide feedback please contact me at bdiuwbaduwbaio My GitHub repo can be found at github.com/uydbwiubduiwbadu